Parsa-19/docs/README.md

-doc repo to uplaod daily tasks documents..
+"DOC" repo to uplaod daily task documents there